-As for the game itself, players are dealt with two cards, and the dealer deals himself two cards.
+As for the game itself, players are dealt with two cards, and the dealer deals himself with two cards.
 The aim of blackjack is to have a total that exceeds the dealers while not going over 21.
-Players do not compete against each other and in turn, competes against the dealer.
+Players do not compete against each other and in turn, compete against the dealer.
 Going over the value of 21 means the hand is a bust and the dealer automatically wins.
 If the dealer busts by going over 21, then the player wins the hand no matter what cards they have.

 What this means is that a hand of 20 - very good in blackjack - can still lose.
 On the flip side, players might have a relatively poor hand in blackjack but still win the hand if the dealer busts.

 Indeed, players can even fail to win if they get a blackjack.
 If the dealer also gets to 21, then the bet will be a push.
 When this happens, the stake is returned to the player - it is basically a draw.
 The odds paid for a blackjack depend on the type of game and the online casino being used.